rapid-nssce/rapid-nssce.github.io/call-for-papers.md

 - Paper Submission opens : 29th March 2021.
 - Paper Submission closes: ~~25th April 2021~~.
 9th May 2021.
-- Acceptance notification by: 10th May 2021.
+- Acceptance notification by: ~~10th May 2021~~.
+15th May 2021.*
 - Submission of camera ready copy of accepted manuscripts: 18th May 2021.
 - Conference date: 28th and 29th May 2021 (Online).

+*Due to certain technical difficulties from our side, the acceptance information of the manuscripts would take a few more days than expected.
+The information will be sent as soon as possible.
+We appreciate your patience and understanding on this matter.

 ## Tracks